unixvoid/OSH_Picker/README.md

 ## How It Works

-1. **Get Project List**: Fetches the OSHPark shared projects page (which contains a sitemap of all ~26k projects)
+1. **Fetch Project List**: Scrapes OSHPark's shared projects page for all available projects
-2. **Extract Project IDs**: Uses regex to find all project IDs from the response
-3. **Limit Results**: Takes only the first N projects (configurable, default 200) to keep search fast
-4. **Fetch Details**: Downloads each project page to extract:
-   - Price (3-board cost)
+2. **Filter by Keyword** (optional): Narrows the project pool using title/description matching
+3. **Random Selection Loop**: Randomly picks projects from the pool and checks each one until finding a match
+4. **Apply Filters**: Validates that the board meets all criteria:
    - Layer count
-   - Page content (for keyword matching)
-5. **Apply Filters**: Filters out boards that don't match your criteria:
-   - Layer count
    - Price (if max-price specified)
-   - Keyword (if keyword specified - searches page content)
-6. **Pick Random**: Selects a random board from the matches
+5. **Return Match**: Returns the first board that matches all filters

 ## About Keyword Searching